jimt/wordpress-example/README.md

 your application whatever you want.
 However, the name of the database will always match the application so you might have to update .openshift/action_hooks/build.

+It includes

+* WordPress 4.1.1
+* OERu theme
+* UIO plugin from the Fluid Project

 Running on OpenShift
 ----------------------------